EventStore/documentation/docs/cloud/intro/quick-start.md

 Since EventStoreDB Cloud is currently in preview, you won't be able to create new cloud resources like networks and clusters.
 Click on the `Request to enable provisioning` link to get provisioning enabled.
 :::

-In the console, you first get to the list of organisations, which you have access to.
+In the console, you first get to the list of organisations that you have access to.

 ::: card
 ![Cloud organisations](./images/cloud-console-orgs.png)
 :::

-You start with an empty list, so you'd need to add an organisation.
+You start with an empty list, so you'll need to add an organisation.

 ::: tip
 The Cloud console has the concept of Context.
-You'd normally be in the organisation context, or in the project context.
+You'd normally be in the organisation context or in the project context.
 :::

 ## Organisations

 With your account, you might have more than one organisation.
 Each organisation has its own billing account and therefore is invoiced separately for all the resources within the organisation.
-For example, if you have several customers and want to have separate EventStoreDB cluster for each customer and also be able to bill the customer for the cloud resources, you can separate each customer in its own organisation.
+For example, if you have several customers and want to have a separate EventStoreDB cluster for each customer and also be able to bill the customer for the cloud resources, you can separate each customer into its own organisation.

 When you click on an organisation in the list, you get to the projects screen, where you can see all the projects for the selected organisation.